-Of these 6,173 early applicants, 4,673 students were deferred to the regular admissions cycle, 464 were denied admission, 12 withdrew, and 106 submitted incomplete applications.
-10.2% of those admitted early are first-generation students or the first in their families to attend college.
+Of these 6,473 early applicants, 8.7% of those admitted early are first-generation students or the first in their families to attend college.

 There are 4 main categories Harvard Admissions considers when reviewing applications outside of your grades and test scores; below are just a couple from each category.
 You can find the full list here.